Portishead, Somerset: Landmarks

 The red brick National Nautical School was built by Edward Gabriel in 1905, at a cost of £30,000.
 Previously it had been based on the training ship HMS Formidable and operated until 1983.
 It is now part of a private gated community known as Fedden Village.

 The remains of a former windmill, built in 1832 but disused since 1846, were rebuilt into a two-storey house and then, in 1908, incorporated into a golf club house.
 The building has since been converted into a pub.
 A small, disused, black village pump remains in Portishead with a strapped down handle.

 The 9 m high Portishead Point Lighthouse was built at Battery Point in March 1931 by the Chance Brothers of Smethwick.
 The lighthouse is currently maintained by the Bristol Port Company.
 Black Nore Lighthouse was built in 1894, and was electrified in World War II.
 In October 2011, after it was no longer needed for navigational purposes, it was sold to a trust for preservation at a cost of £1.

 The Royal Hotel in the area of Woodhill was designed and built to serve Brunel's railway line which finished a few steps away from the Hotel.
 The original building survives as The Royal Inn pub.
 It was built in 1830 by the Corporation of Bristol (now known as Bristol City Council) in order to provide a hotel supporting the development of the seaside resort.
 It is thought to be the only seaside hotel to be built by a public authority during the nineteenth century.
 It is a Grade II listed building.

+The Royal closed during the latter half of 2022 for upgrades and building works.
+It is set to reopen in the summer of 2023 as a hotel once more.